lorentzben/labnotebook/content/post/2022-11-09-refining-microbiome-site/index.md

 - fronk (imported)
 - hooper (imported)
-- oakley
+- oakley (imported)
-- qin
+- qin (read but not much to be used for chicken)
-- tilocca
+- tilocca (imported)
 - zou

 I've imported the first three papers, Oakley talks about the specific taxa Megamonas, Helicobacter, and Campylobacter who produce SCFAs and how they might act as hydrogen sinks.
 This lead me down a littel bit of a rabbit hole finding Sergant, it seems like in 2014 there was a couple papers looking at the chicken ceca and how SCFA is present and utilized.
 I think this will be a small cove to look into over the course of this study.

-I feel like I need to spend some time summarizing the quotes I've collected into my own words, but also the first real step is just figuring out who is present, we must stay focused on that.
-Right now the focus is importing the papers.
+I feel like I need to spend some time summarizing the quotes I've collected into my own words, but also the first real step is just figuring out who is present, we must stay focused on that. **Right now the focus is importing the papers.**

 We also need to remove the paper notes section...